 Full-spectrum hemp can have a net positive effect beyond the direct effects of CBD due to the over 100 cannabinoids, flavonoids, and terpenes present in the plant.

-These compounds support both endocannabinoids (already present in the body) and phytocannabinoids (that come from hemp) in the process of supporting calm, comfort, and overall wellbeing.
+These compounds support both endocannabinoids (already present in the body) and phytocannabinoids (from hemp) in supporting calm, comfort, and overall wellbeing.

 What are The Alternatives to Full-Spectrum Hemp?

-The alternatives to full-spectrum hemp oil for dogs are broad spectrum hemp oil and CBD isolate.
-Broad spectrum hemp oil strips THC from the extract, potentially shaving off other cannabinoids, terpenes, and flavonoids in the process.
+The alternatives to full-spectrum hemp oil for dogs are broad-spectrum hemp oil and CBD isolate.
+Broad-spectrum hemp oil removes THC, which may also remove other cannabinoids and terpenes in the process.

-CBD isolates are pure CBD, consisting of cannabidiol only.
-These products undergo a multi-step extraction process to end up with isolated CBD.
+CBD isolates are pure CBD, consisting only of cannabidiol.
+These undergo a multi-step extraction process to isolate the compound entirely.

-In terms of holistic therapeutic value, however, full-spectrum hemp products tend to be the most effective for our canine companions.
+In general, full-spectrum hemp products tend to offer the most holistic benefits for canine health.

 Conclusion